Home » Technical Analysis

 When we talk about a trend, we mean the direction in which market prices are moving.
 A directional trend, formed by increasing or decreasing prices, can be used by a trader to earn a profit by implementing a suitable trend-following strategy.

-An uptrend (bull trend) can be observed, when the price registers higher peaks and higher troughs.
+An uptrend (bull trend) can be observed when the price registers higher peaks and higher troughs.

 Up

-A downtrend (bear trend) can be observed, when the price registers lower peaks and lower troughs.
+A downtrend (bear trend) can be observed when the price registers lower peaks and lower troughs.

 down

 A sideways trend (flat trend or trading range) can be observed, when the price tends to move within a specific range, while not showing considerable movement up or down.
-In other words, it tends to remain at almost one and the same level.
+In other words, it tends to remain at almost the same level.
 Such a market configuration can be observed once a bigger trend has come to a temporary halt.

 side

 We should note that trend-following methods can be reliable only during bull or bear trends, but they will not offer good results within trading ranges.
-To take advantage of sideways (flat) trends, most of the traders who rely on technical analysis, will use price oscillators.
+To take advantage of sideways (flat) trends, most of the traders who rely on technical analysis will use price oscillators.

 Some technicians will usually smooth out short-term trends within a trend of interest by using moving averages.
 This way they can identify longer-term trends.